ZivaVatra/SDAT/README.md

 This allows indexing engines (e.g. Desktop search) to know what text the document contains, allowing for easier searching, while keeping the original text+format as an image scan in case you ever need to reproduce a pixel-original copy.

-Since being published online it has gone through three major interations (versions 1/2/3) so far, the latest one being written in Perl and supporting custom scanners, configurations, multi-page PDF generation and end-user logic.
+Since being published online it has gone through three major iterations (versions 1/2/3) so far, the latest one being written in Perl and supporting custom scanners, configurations, multi-page PDF generation and end-user logic.

 Requirements:
 * tesseract